Pfuster12/LiveChart/README.md

 livechart.setDataset(dataset)
      // Draws the Y Axis bounds with Text data points.
     .drawYBounds()
-    // Draws a customizable base line from the first point of the dataset or manually set a datapoint .drawBaseline()
+    // Draws a customizable base line from the first point of the dataset or manually set a data point .drawBaseline()
     // Set manually the data point from where the baseline draws, .setBaselineManually(1.5f)
     // draws a gradient fill on the chart line, .drawFill()
-    .drawBaselineConditionalColor()
+    // draws the color of the path and fill conditional to being above/below the baseline datapoint .drawBaselineConditionalColor()
     .drawDataset()
 ```